george24601/interview/tcp.md

 * what is CLOSE_WAIT?
 * Use script to calculate current tcp connections, and group them by the state
 * Suppose A and B established connection with no data sent, and then B restarts, what is the state of conneciotn on A?
 How to get rid of/move on from this state?
+* Too many time_wait? how about close_wait?
+What are the possible causes?
+* TCP congestion control?
+* full conneciton q vs half connection q